ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BrahmaF4/README.md

 Pads for PWM 1-8 are available on bottom side of pcb ESC port is a jst-sh V-G-C-R3-1-2-3-4

+*NOTE*
 Channels within the same group need to use the same output rate.
-All channels in specific Timer groups are configured either as DSHOT or PWM, mixing of protocols within groups is not possible
+All channels in specific Timer groups are configured either as DSHOT or PWM, mixing of protocols within groups is not possible.
-Note that channel 9 is configured as NeoPixel can be configured for extra pwm.
+Channel 9 is configured as NeoPixel can be configured for extra pwm.

 ## Battery Monitoring

-The board has a builting voltage sensor.
-The voltage sensor can handle up to 6S LiPo batteries.
+The board has a builtin voltage sensor.
+The voltage sensor can handle up to 6S LiPo.

-The correct battery setting parameters are:
+The default battery configuration is:

 - BATT_MONITOR 4
 - BATT_VOLT_PIN 14